Direct probing of the simulation complexity of open quantum many-body dynamics: Discussion

 Our work provides insight into how dissipation shapes both classical and quantum algorithmic complexity via physically meaningful measures.
-These results can pave the way for designing more efficient algorithms for simulating open quantum systems, and identifying regimes where quantum algorithms can outperform classical ones.
+These results may inform us in designing more efficient algorithms for simulating open quantum systems, and identifying regimes where quantum algorithms can outperform classical ones.
 Some interesting directions for future investigation emerge.
-In Appendix \ref{sec:app_time_dep} we highlighted the role of randomness in the steady-state properties of local observables.
-A key question here is how to exploit that to algorithmically design randomised dissipation protocols that systematically reduce mixing times.
-Achieving this can reduce circuit depth and gate count, enabling scalable preparation of complex many-body states on near-term hardware with applications across quantum chemistry, materials science, and condensed matter physics.
-On a related note, it is also worthwhile to determine whether the observed linear scaling of quantum algorithms persists in realistic settings like those with nonlocal jump operators or strongly correlated finite-temperature environments.
-We envision that physically relevant measures, such as correlation length and mixing time, will see broader adoption as reliable guides for estimating algorithmic complexity and informing the design of efficient algorithms for open-system dynamics.
+Specifically, in preparing many-body ground states, which is known to be challenging even for quantum computers~\cite{lee2023evaluating}, a key question for dissipative quantum algorithms is how to reduce the complexity of open dynamics and the mixing time~\cite{lin2025dissipative,ding2024single}.
+In Supplementary Section \ref{sec:app_time_dep}, we highlighted the role of randomness in the steady-state properties of local observables.
+Specifically, we demonstrated that applying jump operators randomly, rather than at fixed boundary sites, accelerates dissipative state preparation, suggesting that randomised dissipation protocols can be more efficient.
+This result indicates that one may exploit such dynamics to algorithmically design randomised dissipation protocols that systematically reduce mixing times, and thus enable efficient preparation of many-body ground states.
+On a related note, it is also worthwhile to determine whether the observed polynomial scaling of quantum algorithms persists in realistic settings like those with nonlocal jump operators or correlated finite-temperature environments, which is an interesting research direction for ground-state preparation.